jbuchbinder/jbuchbinder.com/content/quotes.md

 "A pox on all those who tear down the old merely to make way for something new." - Stan Rogers, Canadian songwriter (forward from *Songs from Fogarty's Cove*)

 "Socialism never took root in America because the poor see themselves not as an exploited proletariat but as temporarily embarrassed millionaires." - John Steinbeck

+"It is the way one treats his inferiors more than the way he treats his equals which reveals one’s real character." - Charles Bayard Miliken

 ## Stupidity